marmelab/react-admin/docs/Actions.md

 As a bonus, while the success notification is displayed, users have the ability to cancel the action *before* the data provider is even called.

-You can benefit from optimistic rendering in your own custom actions, too.
-You just need to pass the `undoable: true` option in the fourth parameter to the `dataProvider` call:
+You can benefit from optimistic rendering when you call the `dataProvider` prop function, too.
+You just need to pass the `undoable: true` option in the options parameter:

 ```diff
 // in src/comments/ApproveButton.js